 Global-e Reports Fourth Quarter and Full Year 2022 Results

-PETAH-TIKVA, Israel, Feb.
-22, 2023 (GLOBE NEWSWIRE) -- Global-e Online Ltd. GLBE the global leader of Direct-To-Consumer cross border ecommerce enablement, today reported financial results for the fourth quarter of 2022 and full year 2022 as well as the outlook for the first quarter and the full year 2023.
+/EIN News/ -- PETAH-TIKVA, Israel, Feb.
+22, 2023 (GLOBE NEWSWIRE) -- Global-e Online Ltd. (Nasdaq: GLBE) the global leader of Direct-To-Consumer cross border ecommerce enablement, today reported financial results for the fourth quarter of 2022 and full year 2022 as well as the outlook for the first quarter and the full year 2023.

 “We are pleased with the strong results we are reporting to you today for the fourth quarter and full year of 2022, with 69% growth for the quarter and strong 67% growth in total revenues for the full year, with many new clients going live across multiple geographies, and with further deepening of the collaboration with our strategic partners,” said Amir Schlachet, CEO of Global-e.
 “Despite the volatile and challenging market headwinds we witnessed in 2022 and the ongoing uncertainties in macro conditions going into 2023, we remain extremely optimistic regarding the long-term growth prospects of our market and believe we are best positioned to continue our strong growth within it well into the future.”